 Miss those days going down to the local pub for wing night?
-Well, now you can make this yummy, healthy low carb easy baked teriyaki wings recipe to feed the whole family.
-And welcome back to wings….
+Well, now you can make this yummy, healthy low carb easy-baked teriyaki chicken wings recipe to feed the whole family.
+Welcome back, chicken wings!

 Oh, the 1990s, how I miss you sometimes.
 Those were the days of nutrition ignorant bliss.

 Back then, I used to go with my husband to get wings at least a couple times a month.
 (Ok, I admit sometimes a couple times every week).

 What better ritual than drowning super hot buffalo wings into a cup of soothing blue cheese sauce?
 And washing it down with a cold sweet tea!

 But, over the decades, my taste buds have changed.
 I no longer enjoy the super spicy hot sauce on my wings or the high-sugar beverages.
 That's why I came up with these milder baked teriyaki wings, which are perfect for the whole family!

 Ingredients Needed For Keto Baked Teriyaki Chicken Wings

 These wings taste so authentic, you'll swear you picked them up from your favorite wings place.
 The good news is, they are low-carb!